railsadminteam/rails_admin/README.md

 accessors will be appended with ? whereas the writers will not be.
 That is, if you want to get the Team model's visibility, you use `RailsAdmin.config(Team).visible?`.

-**Configuring the number of visible tabs**

-You can configure the number of tabs visible in the top navigation:

-    RailsAdmin.config do |config|
-      config.navigation.max_visible_tabs 3
-    end

-Links to the rest of the models will be rendered in a drop down menu next to the tabs.
-Even though this option is not model specific, it shares the same semantics as the earlier ones - you could also pass in a block which would be evaluated at runtime.

 **Create a dropdown menu in navigation**